MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 ![Filled-out Outline page from Pylon wiring guide](media/finished-outline-page.png "Filled-out Outline page from Pylon wiring guide")

-In addition to tasks and steps, the **Outline** page has a special step called a **Completion** step that lets operators know when they’ve reached the end of the guide.
+In addition to tasks and steps, the **Outline** page has a special step called a **Completion** step that's included in all guides that lets operators know when they’ve reached the end of the guide.
 The **Completion** step includes default text that you can customize as you see fit.

 ![Completion step](media/completion-step.PNG "Completion step")

-## Create a task and start adding instruction text
+## Create a task and add instruction text

 When you open the **Outline** page for the first time, you'll see that a single task and step are already created for you.